Meet the Board of Directors

 Mr. Patel graduated, cum laude, from Mercer University Walter F. George School of law in 2012.
 While attending law school, Mr. Patel was the Treasurer for the South Asian Law Students Association as well as the Co-President of the International Law Student Association.
 Prior to that, he was a financial analyst for three (3) years at various companies in Chicago, IL.
 Mr. Patel graduated cum laude from Georgia State University where he majored in Finance.

-Kaushal Amin is an attorney at SunTrust Banks, Inc. where he focuses on technology-based commercial transactions.
-He earned his B.A in Political Science and Economics from Emory University and his J.D. from the University of North Carolina School of Law.
+Kaushal Amin serves as in-house counsel at Fiserv, Inc., a large financial services technology company, where he works on commercial technology transactions supporting the e-Payments and Digital Channels group.
+He earned his B.A from Emory University and his J.D. from the University of North Carolina School of Law.